GarethJMoore/Pandas_to_Igor/README.md

 The function can be found at: [pandas2Igor](https://github.com/GarethJMoore/Panads_to_Igor/blob/master/pandas2Igor.py)

-It can simply be copied and run in notebook before saving a Pandas dataframe as Igor file.
+It can simply be copied and run in a notebook before saving a Pandas dataframe as Igor file.

 ## Example: